 “The bears are meant to represent the uniqueness of each child and to bring them joy and comfort,” added Waters.
 “We match the bear with the children’s favorite colors and hobbies.”

 Lilly Grossman was the first RARE Bear recipient.
-Through her participation in the IDIOM study, she received a genetic diagnosis that identified two gene mutations that are likely the cause of her rare disease symptoms: DOCK3 (believed to be responsible for muscle weakness) and ADCY5 (believed to be responsible for seizure-like tremors at night).
+Through her participation in the IDIOM study, she received a genetic diagnosis that identified two gene mutations that are likely the cause of her disease symptoms: DOCK3 (believed to be responsible for muscle weakness) and ADCY5 (believed to be responsible for seizure-like tremors at night).
 She was able to begin a treatment regimen that has addressed the seizure-like tremors but is still looking for a treatment to address her muscle weakness.

 Now a freshman at Whittier College, Lilly explained the importance of the rare disease community and developments made possible through DNA sequencing to patients like her.